PhilipGriffith/AHPy/README.md

 Notice that the names of the Experience, Education, Charisma and Age objects are repeated in the `criteria_comparisons` dictionary above.
 This is necessary in order to properly link the Compare objects together into a hierarchy, as shown next.

-In the final step, we need to link the Compare objects together into a hierarchy, such that `criteria` is the *parent* object and the other objects form its *children*:
+In the final step, we need to link the Compare objects together into a hierarchy, such that Criteria is the *parent* object and the other objects form its *children*:

 ```python
 >>> criteria.add_children([experience, education, charisma, age])